sgolebiewski-intel/openvino/src/frontends/tensorflow/README.md

     click ovms "https://github.com/openvinotoolkit/model_server"
 ```

-The MO tool and model conversion API now use the TensorFlow Frontend as the default path for conversion to IR.
+The model conversion API uses the TensorFlow Frontend as the default path for conversion to IR.

 ## Key contacts